 There are three basic types of slitting: razor slitting, shear slitting, and score slitting (also known as crush slitting).
 Each type is distinguishable by the type of blade, knife, or device used to make the cut.
 Deciding which system is best depends largely on the type of material being cut.

 Razor slitting involves a razor blade (or likely a series of razor blades) mounted onto a slitting machine that slices the material into desired widths as it passes through.
 Depending on the placement of the razors (i.e. top or bottom mounted), slitters using this method can convert either slowly (top) or quickly (bottom).
 The most economical method of the three, razor slitting is best for converting very thin substrates like films.

 Shear slitting involves a two-part knife with a male and female end through which the substrate passes and is cut.
 This process is ideal for fast converting and is perfect for converting various types of thin materials with precision.

 Score or Crush Slitting

-Score or crush slitting involves a moving substrate passing between a solid rotating anvil and a circular rotating knife or series of knives.
+Score or crush slitting involves a moving substrate passing between a solid rotating anvil and a circular rotating knife or series of knives (known as a crush slitter).
 This method is the most common of the three and is ideal for converting a range of different substrates of varying thicknesses and rigidities.